horros/agavi2/CONTRIBUTING.md

 ## Coding styles

-Please see the [coding style hints](https://github.com/agavi/agavi/wiki/CodingStyle) before making changes and try to adhere to them as otherwise incorporating the changes into Agavi is not easily possible and may prevent the pull request from being accepted at all.
+Use PSR-2 and try to adhere to it as otherwise incorporating the changes into Agavi is not easily possible and may prevent the pull request from being accepted at all.

 ## Commit messages